zhedongma/zhedongma.github.io/_pages/publications.md

 * J. Yao, Y. Li, __Z.
 Ma__ and S. Wang, "Advances of Modeling and Reduction of Conducted and Radiated EMI in Flyback Converters," in Proceedings of  IEEE Energy Conversion Congress and Exposition, 2020, pp. 3362-3369.

 * __Z.
-Ma__, J. Yao, Y. Li and S. Wang, "Comparative Analysis of Magnetic Core Loss Measurement Methods with Arbitrary Excitations," in Proceedings of IEEE Energy Conversion Congress and Exposition, Baltimore, MD, USA, 2019, pp. 4125-4130.

-* J. Yao, M. El-Sharkh, Y. Li, __Z.
-Ma__, S. Wang and Z. Luo, "Investigation of Radiated EMI in Non-isolated Power Converters with Power Cables in Automotive Applications," in Proceedings of IEEE Energy Conversion Congress and Exposition, Baltimore, MD, USA, 2019, pp. 6957-6964.

-* __Z.
-Ma__, J. Yao, Y. Li and S. Wang, "Comparative Analysis of Magnetic Core Loss Measurement Methods with Arbitrary Excitations," in Proceedings of IEEE Energy Conversion Congress and Exposition, Baltimore, MD, USA, 2019, pp. 4125-4130.
+Ma__, J. Yao, Y. Li, and S. Wang, "Comparative Analysis of Magnetic Core Loss Measurement Methods with Arbitrary Excitations," in Proceedings of IEEE Energy Conversion Congress and Exposition, Baltimore, MD, USA, 2019, pp. 4125-4130.

 * J. Yao, M. El-Sharkh, Y. Li, __Z.
 Ma__, S. Wang and Z. Luo, "Investigation of Radiated EMI in Non-isolated Power Converters with Power Cables in Automotive Applications," in Proceedings of IEEE Energy Conversion Congress and Exposition, Baltimore, MD, USA, 2019, pp. 6957-6964.